E3SM-Project/polaris/docs/developers_guide/command_line.md

 `-p` or `--component_path` flag.
 This can be a relative or absolute path.
-The default for the `landice` component is `e3sm_submodules/MALI-Dev/components/mpas-albany-landice` and the default for the `ocean` component is `e3sm_submodules/E3SM-Project/components/mpas-ocean`.
+The default for the `landice` component is `e3sm_submodules/MALI-Dev/components/mpas-albany-landice` and the default for the `ocean` component depends on whether you are using MPAS-Ocean or OMEGA.
+For MPAS-Ocean, it is `e3sm_submodules/E3SM-Project/components/mpas-ocean`.
+For OMEGA, it is `e3sm_submodules/Omega/components/omega`

 You can also supply a config file with config options pointing to the directories for cached data files, the location of the MPAS component, and much